 How to perform a recording session

-Once decided the control's input source, it's time to decide where and how the control will store recorded sound data; the first thing to decide is the output format of the recorded sound: for this purpose you need to set the EncodeFormats.ForRecording property to one of the available encoding formats.
+At this point we must decide is the output format of the recorded sound: for this purpose you need to set the EncodeFormats.ForRecording property to one of the available encoding formats.

 Each encoding format set into the EncodeFormats.ForRecording property have its own settings which can be controlled through sub-properties of the EncodeFormats property: for example, if the chosen encoding format should be ENCODING_FORMAT_WAV you would have to modify settings of the EncodeFormats.WAV property, if chosen encoding format should be ENCODING_FORMAT_MP3 you would have to modify settings of the EncodeFormats.MP3 property and so on for the remaining accepted encoding formats.

 Before starting a recording session, you need to check if the Status property is set to RECORD_STATUS_READY: if the property value should be RECORD_STATUS_NOT_READY, this would mean that initialization of the control and negotiation with underlying drivers is still not completed.

 In case there should be the need to resample incoming sound data, for example for reducing the final recording size, it could be convenient checking the EncodeFormats.ResampleMode property and choose which of the available resample modes would best fit your needs.

 After having decided the supported driver type, having initialized the control and chosen the output format, we must decide from which input device we want to receive sound data: for this purpose we need to enumerate available audio devices; this enumeration may vary depending upon the type of driver chosen when the InitDriversType method was invoked:

 Recording through WASAPI (Only available on Windows Vista and later versions)